Saint-Gobain: 1665–1789: Manufacture royale

-The two companies were in competition for seven years, until 1695, when the economy slowed down and their technical and commercial rivalry became counterproductive.
+The two companies competed for seven years, until 1695 when the economy slowed down and their technical and commercial rivalry became counterproductive.
 Under an order from the French government, the two companies were forced to merge, creating the Compagnie Plastier.
 A mirror factory in the village of Saint-Gobain in Picardie gave its name to the present company.

 In 1702, Compagnie Plastier declared bankruptcy.
 A group of Franco-Swiss Protestant bankers rescued the collapsing company, changing the name to Compagnie Dagincourt.
 At the same time, the company was provided royal patents which allowed it to maintain a legal monopoly in the glass-manufacturing industry up until the French Revolution (1789), despite fierce, sometimes violent, protests from free enterprise partisans.

 1789–1910: Industrial Revolution

 In 1789, as a consequence of the French Revolution, the state financial and competitive privileges accorded to Compagnie Dagincourt were abolished.
-The company now had to depend on the participation and capital of private investors, although it continued to remain partly under the control of the French state.
+The company had to depend on the participation and capital of private investors, although it continued to remain partly under the control of the French state.

 In the 1820s, Saint-Gobain continued to function as it had under the Ancien Régime, manufacturing high-quality mirrors and glass for the luxury market.
-However, in 1824, a new glass manufacturer was established in Commentry, France, and in 1837, several Belgian glass manufacturers were also founded.
+However, although in 1824, a new glass manufacturer was established in Commentry, France, and in 1837, several Belgian glass manufacturers were also founded.
 While Saint-Gobain continued to dominate the luxury high-quality mirror and glass markets, its newly created competitors focused their attention on making medium and low-quality products.
 The manufacture of products of such quality made mirrors and glass affordable for the masses.
 In response, the company extended its product line to include lower-quality glass and mirrors.

 In 1830, just as Louis-Philippe became King of the newly restored French Monarchy, Saint-Gobain was transformed into a Public Limited Company and became independent from the state for the first time.